spencer4404/autocomplete/README.md

 ### Code analysis

 - Splits the document into a list of words, and builds each word on the tree character by character, starting at the root each time.
-For each character, it checks if the correct node exisits, creates the node if needed, and then marks the last node of the word as the end of the word.
+For each character, it checks if the correct node exists, creates the node if needed, and then marks the last node of the word as the end of the word.

 ## `BFS`